walton5511/wikiwikihk/docs/sp-cards/swordsman.md

 # Swordsman Specialist Cards

-Various Changes have been implemented into the Specialist Cards so here are the Skills of every SP as of right now.
+Various changes have been implemented into the Specialist Cards so here are the Skills of every SP as of right now.
 Changes can happen further down the line.

-<br></br>

 ### Warrior